tburette/gameaboutsquaressolver/README.md

 Possible Improvements to solve all levels
 ===
-* more agressive pruning by detecting unsolvable states.
+* more agressive pruning by detecting more unsolvable states.
 * reducing the state space collapsing multiple moves into a single one.
 * informed search to steer towards more promising states.
-I wouldn't be suprised if a good heuristic were to allow solving all the levels.
-Eg. a good old A*
+I wouldn't be suprised if a good heuristic were to allow solving all the levels using a simple BFS/DFS with memory of previously visited states.
-* searching starting from the result and moving backward towards the initial state
+* searching starting from the result and moving backward towards the initial state (?)
-* informed search with DFS
+* use delayed duplicate detection
+* reduce state to a single number.
+  The state = position and direction of each square.
+  4 directions (2 bits) + 32 x coordinate (5 bits) + 32 y coordinate (5 bits) = 12 bits for the state of one square
+  knowing that a javascript number is 64 bits.
+This allows to store a 5 squares state in a single number